vadukia2/Projects-in-Python/Moving Average Strategy.md

 # **Projects-in-Python - Moving Average Strtegy**
-This repository shocases some of the code i have written in Python language
+This repository showcases some of the code i have written in Python language

 ##  Description
 Whats are Moving Averages?
 -A moving average is a technical analysis technique that smooths price data by calculating a constantly updated average price.
 A crossover is the most basic type of signal for trading.
 This crossover represents a change in momentum and can be used as a point of making the decision to enter or exit the market.

 **Two forms of crossover**
 -The simplest form of a crossover is when the price of an asset moves from one side of a moving  average to the other.